 What is “Self-Care”?

 When you look up self-care, it does not read: “Self-care is a massage given by a licensed professional.”
 It does not say, “Self-care is a yoga class followed by a quiet cup of tea.”

 Don’t get me wrong, both of those things sound AMAZING.
 But…

-Self-care is simply defined as: “the practice of taking an active role in protecting one’s own well-being and happiness, in particular during periods of stress.”
+Self-care, and essential component of social emotional learning, is simply defined as: “the practice of taking an active role in protecting one’s own well-being and happiness, in particular during periods of stress.”

 What that means is that my midnight baseball back rub totally counts!
 And so do lots of other little things.

 Self-care does not have to look like it does in the magazines.
 Self-care can be improvised, it can be momentary, it can be “catch-as-catch-can.”
 And that’s okay.
 It’s actually great!
 Why?
 Because it means self-care is actually possible.

 Shifting my definition of self-care away from the beautiful pictures I see in magazines, away from a notion of what it “should be,” has allowed me to find some great self-care strategies that I can do, even at home, while quarantined, working full time, with my three kids running circles around me.

 Here are some tiny, unconventional, “not going to see it in a magazine” self-care strategies that are REALLY working for me lately: